plourenco/distributed-importer/README.md

-# Mailchimp data importer
+# Distributed API importer

-Build a system to run thousands of import jobs that will:
+The problem: Build a system to run thousands of import jobs that will:

 1. Retrieve contact data from Mailchimp for a client account.
 2. Convert the contact data into the format accepted by an external API and import it under the client’s account for processing/storage.